Siege of Trichinopoly (1751–1752)

-The siege of Trichinopoly (1751–1752) was conducted by Chanda Sahib, who had been recognized as the Nawab of the Carnatic by representatives of the French East India Company, against the fortress town of Trichinopoly, held by Muhammed Ali Khan Wallajah.
+The siege of Trichinopoly (1751–1752) was conducted by Chanda Sahib, who had been recognized as the Nawab of the Carnatic by representatives of the French East India Company, against the fortress town of Tiruchirappalli, held by Muhammed Ali Khan Wallajah.

 Background

 Following the Battle of Ambur in 1749, in which Muhammed's father Anwaruddin Muhammed Khan was slain, Muhammed fled to Trichinopoly.
 Chanda, assisted by Joseph François Dupleix, had planned to besiege Muhammed there in 1749, but the need for funding and provisions led him to instead besiege Tanjore first, and movements of Chanda's Maratha enemies prompted him to lift that siege and move north to face the new threat.
 Muhammed had in the meantime opened separate negotiations with both the French and British for support.
 In response to these, the British sent several hundred Europeans to Trichinopoly.

 Siege

-In March 1751 Chanda again began moving south from the Carnatic capital of Arcot, again with French support.
+In March 1751, Chanda again began moving south from the Carnatic capital of Arcot, again with French support.
 The size of his force prompted the British at Madras to send additional troops toward Trichinopoly to intercept Chanda.
 After a brief encounter near Valikondapuram in July, the outnumbered British retreated to Trichinopoly.
 Chanda followed with his main army, and began besieging the fortress town.
 Siege operations were principally conducted by the French contingent, first under D'Auteuil, and the later under Law.

 In an attempt to relieve the siege, the British in Madras sent Captain Robert Clive with a small force to occupy Arcot, which Chanda had left inadequately defended.
-Chanda detached 4,000 of his siege force in an attempt to recover Arcot; this attempt famously failed, propelling Clive into a more prominent role in India.
+Chanda detached 4,000 of his siege force in an attempt to recover Arcot; this attempt failed, propelling Clive into a more prominent role in India.